 Race Director ResponsibilitiesThe Committee will appoint one League Director for each league or championship.
-The League Director may also, if he wishes, take on the role of Race Director for some or all of the races in his league.
+The League Director may also, if they wish, take on the role of Race Director for some or all of the races in their league.

 The primary function of the Race Director is to MANAGE.
-He should manage both the organisation and the safety of the race, avoiding becoming engrossed in any particular task such that other tasks are not executed correctly.
-The Race Director is ultimately responsible for ALL aspects of his race.
+They should manage both the organisation and the safety of the race, avoiding becoming engrossed in any particular task such that other tasks are not executed correctly.
+The Race Director is ultimately responsible for ALL aspects of their race.

 The tasks & responsibilities of the Race Director can be broken into 3 groups: in advance of race-day, on race-day and after race-day.

 - Guidelines: Familiarise yourself with the guidelines for running a race, including:

 - Race Director Guidelines

 - Finish Line Guidelines